 The criteria that are used to evaluate how well or poorly a given display is serving users and the organization

-When evaluating the effectiveness of a status monitoring display, the main criterion is how quickly and accurately it enables users to answer the basic status monitoring question.
-Considerations such as the thoughtfulness of the display's layout or its use of color are still important, but only to the extent that they make it quicker and easier to answer the basic status monitoring question accurately.
+When evaluating the effectiveness of a problem scanning display, the main criterion is how quickly and accurately it enables users to answer the basic problem scanning question.
+Considerations such as the thoughtfulness of the display's layout or its use of color are still important, but only to the extent that they make it quicker and easier to answer the basic problem scanning question accurately.

 |Performance monitoring questions|

-The effectiveness of a performance monitoring display should be evaluated based on how well it answers the various performance monitoring questions listed above, which is very a different set of questions than the basic status monitoring question.
+The effectiveness of a performance monitoring display should be evaluated based on how well it answers the various performance monitoring questions listed above, which is very a different set of questions than the basic problem scanning question.

 Hopefully, this table makes it clear why trying to support these two very different needs with a single display forces many painful design compromises and results in a display that doesn’t meet either need well.
 Trying to design a display that does both is like trying to design a car dashboard that provides information that users need while driving AND while reviewing trip progress, planning routes and choosing destinations.
 Unfortunately, this type of all-in-one, accident-waiting-to-happen display is exactly what I see in many organizations.